McDowell Bible College

 (5/24/2022)

-Beginning the Spring Term of the 2023-2024 school year, MBC will move to four 12-week terms per year.
+Beginning the Fall Term of the 2023-2024 school year, MBC will move to four 12-week terms per year.
+That means the Fall 2023 term will begin the last week in September.
 This will allow students to complete terms in less time.
 Often, our students have obligations the prohibit them from being able to dedicate themselves to courses for 15 weeks, thus some drop out as late as the 12th week.
 Also, this will allow new students to jump in sooner into the next term and begin their studies.
 We will continue on the semester hour system, instead of the quarter hour, so we will be doing semester hours in quarter hour time.
+To offset the weeks to allow for more time each week to complete the same amount of material in three fewer weeks, we will allow weeks to begin on Sunday instead of Monday.
+End of week deadline will remain Saturday to prevent students from having to work on Sunday, as most are in ministry and others have strict old-testament opinions on that.
+We decided on this as most work for students at MBC is related to ministry training for the Lord in any event.

 This will change the minimum hours requirements.
 Beginning January 2024, full-time minimum will be nine (9) semester hours undergrad and six (6) semester hours graduate and three (3) semester hours at the doctoral level.
 Six (6) semester hours undergrad and three (3) semester hours graduate (non-doctoral) will constitute half-time.

-Tentatively, the four terms of 2024 will start on the following dates: Winter Term January 8, Spring Term April 8, Summer Term July 8, Fall Term October 7.
-Fiscal School year will continue to be Fall to Summer terms.
-Graduation date will continue to be the third Saturday in May (i.e. May 20, 2023, May 18, 2024).
-If this is affecting you in any way, discuss it with your appointed faculty advisor who is appointed according the the school of your degree program:
+Tentatively, the four terms of 2023-2024 will start on the following dates: [2023] Fall Term October 1, [2024] Winter Term January 7, Spring Term April 7, Summer Term July 7, to Fall Term October 6.
+Fiscal School year will continue to be Fall to Summer terms, with the addition of a Winter term after Fall.
+Graduation date will continue to be the end of the Spring Term which is now end of June.
+If this is affecting you in any way, you should discuss it with your appointed faculty advisor who is appointed according the the school of your degree program:

 Ministry and Biblical Studies: Dr. Selby Choules - SelbyChoules[at]mcdowellbiblecollege.org